12 September 2018

 The Cruse Bereavement Care More Than Words scheme is being funded by £6.7M raised by Co-op staff, customers and members.

-For a full list of locations where the scheme is running, see below, or visit the More Than Words website.
+For a full list of locations where the scheme is running, see below.

 The More Than Words scheme is being run in collaboration with British Red Cross and Co-op, who have been tackling loneliness together since 2015